 If he touches you up that is assault, probably indecent assault.
 It is a crime and should be reported to the police as well as to the admin.
 Team at PP.

 Upping your levels is a phrase we use to cover the case of a photographer asking you to do a shot that includes more nudity (for example) than has been previously agreed.
 You may be happy to shoot topless but do not want to take your pants off.
 That is a 'level'.
 You have agreed to shoot 'up to topless'.
 You should expect the photographer to respect that.
 If, part way through the shoot, he asks you to do nude (whatever his excuse is) that is 'level pushing' because he is asking you to shoot at a 'level' that is 'higher' than agreed.
 You need to exercise a little common sense.
 “If you ever change your mind about doing nudes, please let me know because you could produce some excellent work”, is not quite the same as, “If you do not take your knickers off I can't pay you.
 It is ridiculous you not doing nude.
 You won't get anywhere in this industry if you do not work to nude.” is rather stronger.
 I have had models who have said to me that they think they might like to do nude and they have said it part way through a shoot where nude was not in the agreement.
 I usually send them away to come again another day so they can think it through.
-I do leap in and do nudes straight away.
+I do NOT leap in and shoot nudes straight away.